cshelton/pyminfunc/options.md

 ### Other Options

+#### display [default: on]
+level of the display (to stdout)

+possible values (string):
+- off or none: no display
+- final: display final message
+- on or iter: display table of iterations and final message
+- full: on + debugging information
+- excessive: full + plotting (plots poly interpolation at each step)

 #### noutputs [default: 3]
 How many of the outputs to return from the normal tuple `(x,f,exitflag,output)`.
 [Original Matlab code could detect number of used outputs and only calculate those needed.  x, f, and exitflag don't take any extra time/space to return.  output takes a bit of extra space to store, so by default it is not returned.]